mered0th/meredoth-site/_posts/2022-12-26-Dynamic-Overloading.md

 The runtime here will know which overload of the DynamicHunt method to call, depending on the type of our enemy at runtime (which could be Orc, Goblin or Dragon), instead of the type at compile time which is IEnemy.
 This gives us the flexibility of polymorphism through the IEnemy interface but also the flexibility to make changes easily.

 Each different behavior of hunting for the player is inside its own method.
 Changes will affect only this method by using its local variables.
-Whenever we need to make a change we can locate the appropriate method and if we need to add a new enemy, we can just add a new method without worrying (like in the switch statement) if we break something by using variables that are global to the Player class.
+Whenever we need to make a change, we can locate the appropriate method and if we need to add a new enemy, we can just add a new method without worrying (like in the switch statement) if we break something by using variables that are global to the Player class.

 ## Performance considerations